CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-04b2-PortTrack-Ex1.md

 4. There is an example Python script `iosxe-porttrack.py` in this lab's Git repository.
 Let's create a directory on the network device `bootflash:`, transfer the file to the network device file system, and run the script.

-    To create a new directory to hold scripts on-box, create a directory with the `mkdir -p /bootflash/scripts` command, if it does not already exist, from the Guest Shell `[guestshell@guestshell ~]$` prompt, for example:
+    To create a new directory to hold scripts on-box if one does not already exist, use the `mkdir -p /bootflash/scripts` command from the Guest Shell `[guestshell@guestshell ~]$` prompt, for example:

     ```
     [guestshell@guestshell ~]$ mkdir -p /bootflash/scripts